DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 > **Important notes for both Customer actions**:
 > When using **Step 2**:
 > - An invoice needs to exist for the customer, as std uses CustInvoiceForBankReconciliationView to find the customer.
 > - If the customer had a method of payment in above view, this method of payment would be used in the customer payment journal.
-The default on the Reconciliation matching rule will only be used where the customer didn't have a method of payment assigned.
+The default on the Reconciliation matching rule will only be used where the customer didn't have a method of payment assigned in the view for the record.
 > - Customer reference numbers must be kept unique accross all legal entities.
 Std code will look in current legal entity first, and then when it couldn't find it, Finance Utilities is able to look in the offset company.

 #### Step 3

+Standard functionality: When **Automatic customer account matching** is set to _Yes_ in Step 3's Financial details, std will first try and find the customer account with bank statement field **Related bank account** in the customer's bank account **IBAN** and then **Bank account number** and will then use **Step 2**'s setup if it couldn't find via the customer bank account.

+Find customer order:
+1. Customer bank account's IBAN
+2. Customer bank account's Bank account number
+3. Reconciliation matching rule's Step 2

 Finance utilities functionality extends **Financial details** in **Step 3: Customer payment journal parameters** with:
 - **Offset company** - ability to offset to a different legal entity (intercompany).